Azure/iotedge-lorawan-starterkit/README.md

 By using the `docker ps` command, you should see the Edge containers being deployed on your local gateway.
 You can now try one of the samples in the [Arduino folder](/Arduino) to see LoRa messages being sent to the cloud.
 If you have checked the Deploy Device checkbox you can use this sample directly "TransmissionTestOTAALoRa.ino" without provisioning the device first.

-## Troubleshooting
-Refer to our [troubleshooting guide](troubleshooting.md) for debugging guidance, known issues along and other FAQ.
+> For more customization and additional how-to reference, please look at our [supplement reference guide](supplement.md) for custom configurations, provisioning guidance and other common customizations

 ## Tested Gateways